Pierre Plantard: Post war activities

 Following the Liberation, Plantard tried to transform the Alpha Galates into a resistance group and in 1947, tried to form "The Latin Academy".

 On July 8, 1951, he was initiated into Freemasonry in the Grand Orient de France by the lodge L’Avenir du Chablais in Ambilly.

 In 1951, Plantard married Anne-Léa Hisler (1930–1970).
 They lived in the town of Annemasse in south-east France, near the border with Switzerland, until their separation in 1956.
 At the same time Plantard worked as a draughtsman for the company établissements Chanovin.
 In 1972, he married Anne-Marie Cavaille who originated from Montauban, with Philippe de Chérisey acting as best man.

 According to the late Robert Amadou (1924–2006), Pierre Plantard in 1953 was accused of selling degrees of esoteric orders for exorbitant sums.
 According to a more reliable source, given in a letter written by Léon Guersillon the Mayor of Annemasse in 1956, contained in the folder holding the 1956 Statutes of the Priory of Sion in the subprefecture of Saint-Julien-en-Genevois, Plantard was given a six-month sentence in December 1953 for abus de confiance (breach of trust), relating to other crimes.
 French researchers dispute the connection between Robert Amadou and Pierre Plantard.

 Priory of Sion

 On 25 June 1956, Pierre Plantard and André Bonhomme legally registered in the town of Saint-Julien-en-Genevois a new association called the Priory of Sion, based in Annemasse close to the French border near Geneva.
 The group was devoted to the support of building low-cost housing in Annemasse, and criticising local government through its journal Circuit.
-The "Sion" in the name did not refer to the ancient Land of Israel, but to a local mountain, Mont-Sion (or Mont-de-Sion), where the order (according to its statutes) intended to establish a retreat center.
+The "Sion" in the name did not refer to the ancient Land of Israel, but to a local mountain, Mont-Sion, where the order (according to its statutes) intended to establish a retreat center.
 The association dissolved by December 1956.